Supply Chain Command: What CSCOs Need Before the Next Alert Hits

 Sharpen trade-offs across cost, continuity and exposure.

-The 1ExigerAI platform is one way this operating model becomes executable: supplier, part, product, regulatory and workflow context come together in the same decision path, so an alert can be assessed against business impact and routed into the right action path.
+1ExigerAI is the platform expression of Supply Chain Command.
+It brings supplier, part, product, regulatory and workflow context into the same decision path so an alert can be assessed against business impact, prioritised by criticality and viability, and routed into the right action path.

 Compliance: Know Where Exposure Becomes Material